The following 8 tips for healing a sutured tear will hopefully make you feel better very soon.

 Idea: fill a condom with water, pack it in the freezer and use it as a cool pack

 6. Drink plenty to get a softer bowl movement

-This tip has nothing directly to do with the stitches but most woman are terrified after birth.
+Tip 6 of 8 tips on healing a sutured tear has nothing directly to do with the stitches but most woman are terrified after birth.
 Afraid of the first bowl movement after, afraid that the sutures might open once the bowl movement is necessary.
 Be assured this can not happen.
 But for a better feeling and a feast for your brain.Drink plenty and you do not need to worry so much.

 7. Check the stitches yourself

-or ask the midwife to check them for you.
+Or ask the midwife to check them for you.
 Use a mirror.
 Most woman who do check their stitches themselves find them way smaller then they imagined.
 Our brain is playing tricks with us

 8. Ask the midwife to open the stitches